 If you are planning energy efficiency improvements, HEM's more accurate modelling means your investment will be better reflected in your EPC:

-- Insulation improvements (cavity wall, loft, floor) will show clearly in the Fabric Performance metric
+- Insulation improvements (cavity wall, loft, floor) would show clearly in the proposed Fabric Performance metric

-- Solar PV will reduce your Energy Cost figure, with HEM properly modelling how much electricity you use on-site versus exporting to the grid
+- Solar PV will reduce your Energy Cost figure, with HEM properly modelling how much electricity you use on-site versus exporting to the grid.
+From mid-2026, plug-in solar panels (up to around 800 W) will be legal, offering a low-cost option for renters and flat owners

-- Smart controls will contribute to the Smart Readiness metric
+- Smart controls would contribute to the proposed Smart Readiness metric

 If You Are Buying a New-Build Home

-New homes built after the FHS comes into force (expected late 2026) will be built to significantly higher energy standards than current new builds.
+New homes built after the FHS comes into force on 24 March 2027 will be built to significantly higher energy standards than current new builds.
 Here is what to expect:

 | Feature | Current New Build (Part L 2021) | FHS New Build |